probcomp/metaprob/README.md

 ## Parsing metaprob

-Currently if you use the native metaprob syntax you have to use the parser written in python.
-This requires install metaprob, which in turn requires Venture.
+Currently if you use the native metaprob syntax you have to use the metaprob parser written in python and write a file to be read by clojure.
+This requires installing metaprob, which in turn requires Venture.

 ### Installing metaprob

 Install metaprob if you want to be able to parse metaprob code expressed in original metaprob syntax.

- * Clone to ../metaprob
+ * Clone the metaprob repository to `../metaprob`.
- * Follow instructions in [../metaprob/README.md](../metaprob/README.md) (install venture, graphviz, etc)
+ * Follow instructions in [`../metaprob/README.md`](../metaprob/README.md), including
+   installation of dependencies such as Venture, graphviz, etc).
+ * The binary distribution of Venture might be easier to deal with than the source distribution.

 Note:

- * Venture depends on the packages listed in `../Venturecxx/install_requires.txt` .
+ * Building Venture depends on the packages listed in `../Venturecxx/install_requires.txt` .
 Typically one would install these with `pip install`.
  * Metaprob will need Plex, but it should be able to get it from a copy found in Venture.